Flashcards in Nuclear Physics Deck (78):

 1. If a nucleus is unstable, it will break down to become more stable.
-Its instability could be cause dry having too many neutrons, no enough neutrons or just too much energy in the nucleus
+Its instability could be because having too many neutrons, not enough neutrons or just too much energy in the nucleus

 2. The nucleus decays by releasing energy and/or particles until it reaches a stable form, this is called radioactive decay

 3. When a radioactive particle hits an atom it can knock off electrons, creating an ion - so, radioactive emissions are also known as ionising radiation